hphelion/documentation/cloudos/install.admin-node-prerequisites.md

 1. On the Operational Dashboard, select the Environment tab > Prerequisites.

-2. For Email Notification Settings, click Edit Prerequisites to open the email notification dialog.
+2. For Email Notification Settings, click Edit Prerequisites.

 3. Click the Enable Notification checkbox.